-The stable outlook reflects our view that the company's consolidated financial measures will remain above our downgrade threshold, including FFO to debt consistently above 15% throughout our forecast period.
-The stable outlook also assumes that the company will continue to be committed to its present level of credit quality, and will effectively manage regulatory risk across its key regulatory jurisdictions.
+The stable outlook reflects our view that Duke's consolidated financial measures will likely remain just above our downgrade threshold with only very minimal cushion at the current rating.
+Specifically, we expect FFO to debt ratio at or above 15% for the next three years.
+The stable outlook also assumes that the company will continue to implement financial policies that are commensurate with its present level of credit quality, and will effectively manage regulatory and environmental risk across its key regulatory jurisdictions.